 Stages of Violence Research Network (2021-2023)

-I am the Principle Investigator for this two year AHRC-funded network, working alongside Dr Maëline Le Lay (Co Investigator) and collaborators in Northern Ireland (Elaine Forde at the MAC), Rwanda (Hope Azeda, Mashirika Arts and Dr Assumpta Mugiraneza) and Kenya (Maxwel Okuto, Amani People's Theatre and Dr Michael Owiso, Maseno Univerity).
+I am the Principal Investigator for this two year AHRC-funded network, working alongside Dr Maëline Le Lay (Co Investigator) and collaborators in Northern Ireland (Derry Playhouse and Kabosh), Rwanda (Hope Azeda, Mashirika Arts and Dr Assumpta Mugiraneza, IRIBA Center) and Kenya (Maxwel Okuto, Amani People's Theatre and Dr Michael Owiso, Maseno Univerity).
 This project invites practitioners and scholars in each of the locations to share skills and reflect on the relationships between theatre, performance, conflict and peace.

-Anne Smith and Bobby Smith (2015) ‘What’s in a Name?
-Shifts in Identity, Impact and Delivery in a National Volunteer-led Programme Using Applied Drama to Learn English’, Research in Drama Education: The Journal of Applied Theatre and Performance, 20 (4): 524-530.
+2015 ‘What’s in a Name?
+Shifts in Identity, Impact and Delivery in a National Volunteer-led Programme Using Applied Drama to Learn English’, co-written with Anne Smith, Research in Drama Education: The Journal of Applied Theatre and Performance, 20 (4): 524-530.

 Teaching and Supervision

 Ways of Doing - unit on community performance and climate crisis (2nd year)

 On it's Feet: Approaches to Devising and Developing Ensemble Performance (2nd year, Module Convenor)

 Theorising and Facilitating Applied Theatre: Ethics and Reflective Practice (Module Convenor)

 Emily Walsh (2020 - ) Facilitating a global conversation around disability between communities in the UK and Uganda: The impact art practices can have on social change (co-supervised with Prof Yvette Hutchison)